 I hope the information you find here on Plumbing-Geek meets your needs.
 Whether you do your own plumbing or choose to hire a plumber, good luck with your project!

 If you're a plumbing geek, or only have a specific need right now, I think you'll be happy with the information on this website.
 Please contact me with any questions or comments.

 My name is Brian Marrone.
 I am originally from Long Island N.Y.
 There at age twelve I began to work with wrenches, repairing bicycles.
 At age 17 I started my first full time work, in a bowling alley maintaining AMF pin-spotter machines.

 I relocated with my family to Portland, Oregon in 1968 and graduated from David Douglas HS in 1969.
 Once out of high school, I joined the US Navy and served in Hospital Corps till 1973.
 During that time I worked at the base bowling alley wherever I was sent.
 I attended various colleges, still working as a mechanic at various bowling alleys, until 1978 when I took a job with a plumbing company.

 By 1984 I was licensed and self employed, having founding Brian's Plumbing Works, which I still own and operate.
 Through the years I have worked on all manner of plumbing jobs, striving to learn daily.
 I found my greatest challenge and satisfaction to be the repair and restoration of vintage plumbing fixtures and began to seek that work primarily.

 I still try to learn daily.
-Building this Plumbing Geek website, with the help of my wife and SBI (site build it) has been and is a challenging undertaking.
+Building this Plumbing Geek website, with the help of my wife and SBI (Solo Build It) has been and is a challenging undertaking.
 I plan to expand it greatly, and hope you find it useful now and in the future.